dragmine149/DBJ7/src/games/README.md

 ## Testing the file

 Due to the nature of how these files are loaded, there is no need to restart the bot after each load, just run the command `{prefix}reloadgames`.
+You can also run `{prefix}reloadgames {game Module}` to reload one game.

+NOTE: If the bot raises a warning saying that the file reloader might have broken, you might have to restart the whole bot.

 This will reload all games currently loaded in,.
 No new games will be loaded though, that will need a bot restart.
 (Change?)